adhanowa/ssh-role/README.md

 Requirements
 ------------

-It is recommended to setup an non-root account with passwordless authentication before running this.
+It is recommended to set up a non-root account with passwordless authentication before running this.
 If you do not heed this warning, you may get locked out of your server.
 You can run mbreisch.deploy-user-role to do this.

 Role Variables